1 November 2020– Sunday – ANNUAL SENIORS’ HUI – You’re Invited. 11 – 2pm at the Little River Wairewa Marae.

 Little River Wairewa Runanga and Little River Wairewa Community Trust

-The Little River Volunteer Fire Brigade has taken over the running this event for 2019.
+The Little River Volunteer Fire Brigade has taken over the running this event.
 We would love to see you all, at this year’s fireworks evening, held at Waihora Domain, Park Road, Motukarara.

 This family event is for all ages to enjoy, we will have bouncy castles, pony rides, food available, live entertainment/music, free tractor hay rides, stalls & of course our amazing fireworks display to finish off the night.
 Bring your family & friends- car parking on site. $20 per car, $5 per person for walk in’s

-November 2020 (Date to be advised) – Sunday – LITTLE RIVER COMMUNITY BREAKFAST from 9am onwards at the Little River Rugby Club Rooms, Awa iti Domain.
+29 November 2020 – Sunday – LITTLE RIVER COMMUNITY BREAKFAST from 9am onwards at the Little River Rugby Club Rooms, Awa iti Domain.
 Join us for a free BBQ Breakfast of bacon and eggs, sausages plus Berries and ice-cream.
 A chance to catch up with your friends neighbours and family.
 All Welcome

 Contact Fiona Mclean Secretary firstname.lastname@example.org

 13, 14 & 15 November – Friday, Saturday and Sunday Canterbury Anniversary weekend. – Visit the Pigeon Bay ART EXHIBITION.
 Pigeon Bay Hall.
 Open 10am to 5pm daily.